shahafMordechay/Gitask/README.md

    ```bash
    pip install --upgrade python-gitlab --index-url https://pypi.org/simple/
    ```
-   If you’re working within a virtual environment, ensure that it is activated before running the above command.
+   If you're working within a virtual environment, ensure that it is activated before running the above command.
    <br>

 #### 2. Shell fails to recognize gitask command
-   If your shell does not recognize the gitask command after installation, it’s likely because the virtual environment’s bin directory is not in your PATH.<br>
+   If your shell does not recognize the gitask command after installation, it's likely because the virtual environment's bin directory is not in your PATH.<br>
-   To fix this, add the path to your virtual environment’s bin directory in your shell profile (e.g., .bashrc, .zshrc):
+   To fix this, add the path to your virtual environment's bin directory in your shell profile (e.g., .bashrc, .zshrc):
    ```bash
    export PATH="/path/to/your/virtualenv/bin:$PATH"
    ```